 Still another myth identifies the constellation with Hippe or Euippe, daughter of the centaur Chiron, who found herself seduced and impregnated by Aeolus, the wind god.
 Unwilling to tell her father the embarrassing truth, she kept her pregnancy a secret and eventually ran off to the mountains where she gave birth to Melanippe.
 After her father came looking for her, Hippe prayed to the gods that her father would not find her, and so Artemis turned her into a mare, later placing her amongst the stars as a constellation.
 Even now Hippe appears to be hiding from her father, Chiron, as only the mare’s head is showing behind Pegasus in the night sky.
 Her father is represented by the Centaurus constellation.

-– Kitalpha (Alpha Equulei), the constellation’s brightest star, is a spectroscopic binary star situated 186 light years from Earth, although it is actually a spectroscopic binary system.
-Kitalpha shines with an apparent visual magnitude of 3.92.
+– Kitalpha (Alpha Equulei), the constellation’s brightest star, is a spectroscopic binary star situated 186 light years from the solar system with an apparent visual magnitude of 3.92.
 Its primary component is a yellow-white giant (G0III) that is around 9 times bigger than our sun, 3 times more massive, and 50 times brighter.
 Its companion is an A-type dwarf, with the two stars having an orbital period of 98.8 days.
-The name Kitalpha comes from an Arabic phrase that means “a piece of the horse.”
+The name Kitalpha derives from the Arabic phrase for “a piece of the horse.”

-– Pherasauval (Delta Equulei), the second brightest star in Equuleus, is a binary star located 60.3 light-years away from our solar system that has a magnitude of 4.47.
+– Pherasauval (Delta Equulei), the second brightest star in Equuleus, is a binary star located 60 light-years away from our solar system that has a magnitude of 4.47.
 The system consists of a blue-white dwarf star and a yellow star that orbit each other once every 5.7 years.
 Pherasauval derives from the Arabic phrase maeaning “the First Horse.”

 Notable Deep Sky Objects